-Top Tours & Activities in Cascais
+Top attractions in Cascais

 Lush natural greenery and sandy beaches await you in Cascais.
 A seaside town, Cascais has a whole host of fun waiting for you.
 Make sure you visit the best it has to offer!

 Hike to the Boca do Inferno from the city, it's a scenic 1-mile trek.
 Once you're at the cliff's edges take in the salty spray of the ocean, and the spectacular views.